Table of Contents

 Credential stuffing

-In credential stuffing attacks, attackers obtain usernames and passwords (from the dark web or from another breach) and then try those same credentials on other websites.
-Over the past few months, credential stuffing attacks have hit PayPal, DraftKings, and Norton LifeLock.
+In credential stuffing attacks, attackers obtain usernames and passwords (from the dark web or from another breach) and then try those same credentials on other websites via brute force.
+Over the past few years, credential stuffing attacks have hit PayPal, DraftKings, and Norton LifeLock.

 Passwords are easy for computers to guess but hard for users to remember.
 If users are asked to create strong passwords for every account (a good practice), chances are they will cycle between 2-3 passwords across all their accounts.
 This means that once a password is leaked, all their accounts that use the same password are at risk.